The author is a guitarist and bassist with over 35 years of experience as a musician.

 Guitar World Checks Reviews the Micro Cube GX

 Line 6 has long been the kings of digital modeling amps, and almost had the throne to themselves before brands like Peavey and Fender started elbowing their way in.
 But the Line 6 Spider series is still a very viable option for players looking for modeling amp flexibility and awesome digital effects.

-The Micro Spider may be a breath of fresh air for anyone thinking the larger Spider amps are just too confusing.
+The Micro Spider is one of my favorite portable amps, and may be a breath of fresh air for anyone thinking the larger Spider amps are just too confusing.
 With a total of five amp models, a three-band EQ and six effects laid out in a very intuitive way even the post technophobic can find their way around the Micro Spider with ease.
 But don’t worry: Spider online is still available to Micro users.